 Not only will visitors be treated to a unique display of artistic innovation but they will also discover some of the treasures of Somerset’s craft industry.
 The works will acknowledge the contribution of the local raw material suppliers and local manufacturers to the local economy and ecology of the county.
 The contemporary sculptor Laura Ellen Bacon is one of the artists commissioned to create a special piece at Barrington Court.
 She specializes in turning raw materials into spaces in their own right.
 She has been collaborating with Musgrove Willows in Bridgwater to make large-scale willow works for Barrington Court’s old kitchen.

 A Culmination of Sensational Artistic Talent

-The festival is a visionary culmination of sensational artistic talent and a fantastic opportunity for these talented artists to project their work into the wider public sphere as well as amongst their peers.
-The broad range of venues being used in conjunction with the artists’ means that not only is the festival a celebration of art but also a dynamic way of highlighting the best of Somerset.
+The festival is a visionary culmination of sensational artistic talent.
+It is a fantastic opportunity for these talented artists to project their work into the wider public sphere as well as among their peers.
+The broad range of venues being and artists’ means that not only is the festival a celebration of art but also a dynamic way of highlighting the best of Somerset.
 Somerset Art Weeks encourages an atmosphere of adventure and artistic experimentation in Somerset, inspiring artists and encouraging audiences to experience art at first hand.
 All this makes for one exceptional festival.

 Visit the Art Weeks Festival !

-Why not take a break, stay in the outstanding cottage that is the Beanacre Barn and treat yourself to a day or three to experience this superb art event in Somerset?
+Why not take a break, stay in the outstanding cottage that is the Beanacre Barn.
+Treat yourself to a day or three to experience this superb art event in Somerset?